Sleitnick/AeroGameFramework/docs/module_docs/client_modules/pid.md

 --------------------

 ### `SetSampleTime(Number sampleTimeMilliseconds)`
 Set how frequently (in milliseconds) the `Compute` method is allowed to actually calculate a new value.
-If `Compute` is called within this range, it will simpy use the last value calculated.
+If `Compute` is called within this range, it will simply use the last value calculated.
 Lower sample times will be more accurate, but may hurt performance under heavy load.

 --------------------